EthanTrout/Workout-Tracker/README.md

 </details>

 ### Workout Details
-- Workout details displays the Workout Name and description aswell as any tags.
+- Workout details display the Workout Name and description as well as any tags.

-- the user can save the workout from here
+- The user can save the workout from here

-- owners can edit there workout here
+- Owners can edit their workout here

 - Users are able to see what the program of the workout is here to help decide if they want to do it.

-- Weeks have an optional description that can be added when creating a workout, can see this is the example
+- Weeks have an optional description that can be added when creating a workout, can see this in the example

 - Users can also see reviews made by other users to help decide if the workout is worth trying